What are softforks and hardforks?

 SegWit is the most well-known soft fork in the crypto world.
 It offers an opportunity to increase the speed of the network’s transactions.
 The main concept was to free up some space in each block that could be used to grow the number of transactions included in a block.
 This was achieved by removing the public key and the signature associated with each transaction from the block and sending them through a different messaging channel.
 Since the public key and the signature takes approximately 60% of the total transaction size, it was possible to double the number of transactions in each block by sending them separately.
 This process was called Segregated Witness because the “witness” (signature) of the transaction was segregated (i.e. sent separately) from the transaction itself.
 This improvement in the protocol was allowed blocks generated in the old fashion to also be correctly recognized and processed.
 The protocol upgrade is backward compatible.
 The introduced update to the Bitcoin Consensus Protocol allow to process and recognize all blocks mined before it.
 The update is backward compatible.

 What is a hardfork?

-The one of the most famous hardforks is the Bitcoin and Bitcoin Cash split, that took place on 2017.
+One of the most famous hardforks is the Bitcoin and Bitcoin Cash split, which took place in 2017.
 Bitcoin is the dominant crypto, but high fees and transaction times have driven the community to build a new cryptocurrency that was promising better performance.
 The split was due to a fundamental disagreement as to whether SegWit was the best way to maximize the number of transactions performed per one block.
 A part of the community that was dissatisfied with SegWit decided to implement a different approach consisting of increasing the maximum block size from 1 to 8 MB.